-The Council's monitoring for the period under review included 12 inspections of fish passage and residual flow facilities, continuous water temperature at two sites between November and April each year, a biomonitoring survey, fish monitoring and review of abstraction, discharge, and lake and race water level data forwarded by the Company, as well as elver and adult eel transfer data.
+The Council's monitoring for the period under review included nine inspections of fish passage and residual flow facilities, continuous water temperature monitoring at two sites between November and April, a biomonitoring survey and fish monitoring.
+In addition, all monitoring data provided by Trustpower was reviewed.
+The range of information provided by Trustpower included abstraction and discharge data, lake and race water level information and fish transfer data (elver and adult eel).

 The monitoring showed that during the period under review, the management of abstraction rates, race and lake water levels was generally good.
-With regard to the management and recording of flows within the diversion race, performance has improved significantly compared to previous monitoring years, with no significant loss of data.
-This is the second consecutive monitoring period to record no such occasions of lost data since monitoring has focused on the continuity of the data record.
-There were only three occasions where required flow rates were not complied with.
-The first related to a severe weather event, while the other two related to insufficient residual flow at a time when maintenance required the control gates to be manually controlled.
-These incidents were all of short duration (no more than 4 hours).
+With regard to the management and recording of flows within the race, performance has improved significantly compared to previous monitoring years.
+However, due damage caused by an electric storm, there was some loss of data during the period under review.
+Trustpower attempted to resolve this as quickly as possible and kept the Council informed of progress regularly.
+A backup system allowed the collection of a limited range of critical data, which allowed Trustpower to continue operating the scheme in line with other conditions (e.g. residual flows, race water levels etc.).
+There was only one occasion when required flow rates were not complied with.
+This related to a severe weather event resulting in a high race water level but was of short duration (no more than 2.5 hours).